“Driving is not a right, it’s a privilege in Virginia.” Summed up, that means

 Don’t even think about it.
 Texting and driving could easily lead to you or someone else being killed.

-Using a phone or tablet or any other device is really dangerous.
+Using a phone, tablet, or any other device is dangerous.
 It is unlawful to operate a moving motor vehicle while holding a handheld device, or using any hand-held personal communications device to text or read any email or text message.
 There is a $125 fine for the first offense and a $250 fine for every subsequent violation.
 It is prohibited for a person to hold a handheld personal communications device in your hand while driving in a highway work zone, with certain exceptions.
 There is a mandatory fine of $250 for violating this law.

 Can I use the GPS or look at my phone while driving?